Louise Hopkins is an artist living and working in Glasgow, Scotland.

 ‘Catalogue pages depicting jewellery and tools have been fancifully doctored to include severed sausagey fingers, ringed-through like felled trees, inside diamond rings, while DIY saws appear to have decapitated a series of crowned/dunce-capped women…Hopkins’s new narratives are, perhaps, more trashy, the means through which she undermines the authority of public material, more irreverent than we’re used to.
 While beauty and tactility play a part, as ever, in luring us to each surface, what we witness upon arrival is so much more than pretty’.
 Rebecca Geldard (3).

-In 2016 a group of Hopkins's works were included in The Scottish Endarkenment: Art and Unreason 1945 to the present at Dovecot Gallery, Edinburgh.
+Hopkins is currently showing a group of new works in NOW at Modern One, Scottish National Gallery of Modern Art, Edinburgh until 24 September 2017.
 In 2015/16 a group of 7 works were included in the exhibition Dévider le reel at Les Abattoirs, FRAC Midi-Pyrenees.
 In 2014 she had a one-person exhibition Black Sea, White Sea as part of GENERATION, the celebration of 25 years of Contemporary Art in Scotland.
 In 2007 she was one of 6 artists to represent Scotland at the 52nd Venice Biennale.
 In 2005 she had a major one-person exhibition Freedom of Information at the Fruitmarket Gallery in Edinburgh.

 (1) Askew, Lucy Generation Guide/Reader; National Galleries of Scotland, 2014